113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

 ## bluemix plugin repo-plugins
 {: #bluemix_plugin_repo_plugins}

-List all available plugins in all added repositories or a specific repository.
+List all available plug-ins in all added repositories or a specific repository.

 ```
 bluemix plugin repo-plugins [-r REPO_NAME]